AntroSafin/GripIntern/README.md

 # GripIntern
-#I have successfully completed the Task 6 In GRIP INTERNSHIP
+I have successfully completed the Task 6 In GRIP INTERNSHIP
-#TASK 6 NAME:
-#SELENIUM TEST
 #GRIPJUNE21